Saucony Xodus Ultra review

 It's coming for the Speedgoat

-"It's not far off" is a comment that one of the testers gave in terms of versatility.
 Like the Speedgoat, the Xodus Ultra can also gobble daily miles just as well as ultra-racing efforts.

 Tippy no more in the Xodus Ultra

-Will take care of your feet
+Xodus Ultra takes care of your feet

 Unlike most trail shoes, the Xodus Ultra doesn't feel rigid underfoot.
-Some runners even find it plush for a trail shoe.

 An ultra fit

 An ultra event, in general, is where stretch and room are needed.
-And with the Xodus Ultra, "comfort was certainly a priority."
+And with the Xodus Ultra, comfort was certainly a priority.
 What this means is there's space throughout the shoe to welcome wider feet and some swelling for the ultra miles.

 For narrow-footed runners, however, extra caution is necessary.
 The midfoot can feel a tad too roomy, but it can easily be remedied by cinching the laces down (and more about the laces below).

-The laces get a thumbs down
+The laces get a thumbs-down

 Although they're solid in the comfort arena, they're just too elastic for that secure feel.
 What's worse is after some miles, they need a retie.